MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**
 Encryption downgrade is a method of weakening Kerberos by downgrading the encryption level of different fields of the protocol that are encrypted using the highest level of encryption.
 A weakened encrypted field can be an easier target to offline brute force attempts.
 Various attack methods utilize weak Kerberos encryption cyphers.
 In this detection, Azure ATP learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that: (1) is unusual for the source computer and/or user; and (2) matches known attack techniques.

-In a Golden Ticket alert, the encryption method of the TGT field of TGS_REQ (service request) message from the source computer was downgraded compared to the previously learned behavior.
+In a Golden Ticket alert, the encryption method of the ticket granting ticket (TGT) field of TGS_REQ (service request) message from the source computer was downgraded compared to the previously learned behavior.
 This is not based on a time anomaly (as in the other Golden Ticket detection).
 In addition, there was no Kerberos authentication request associated with the previous service request detected by ATP.

 **Investigation**
 1. Some resources don’t support strong encryption methods and might trigger this alert.